Lake Balkhash: Energy projects

 Energy supply to the south-eastern part of Kazakhstan is an old problem, with numerous solutions proposed in the past.
 Proposals to build power plants on Balkhash in the late 1970s and 1980s stalled, and the initiative to erect a nuclear plant near the village Ulken met strong opposition from environmentalists and residents.
 Therefore, in 2008, the Kazakh government reconsidered and announced building of a Balkhash Thermal Power Plant.

+However, in 2024 following a referendum, it was resolved to build a nuclear power plant.